-194 Facilities
+Facilities

-- 195 2.1 Access to lifts for easy trolley transfer should be available. - 1962.2Procedure rooms should be large enough to accommodate equipment and personnel, with197enough space to move about safely and to enable easy access, for staff and equipment to198the patient at all times.20 - Environments in which patients receive anaesthesia or sedation should have full facilities for resuscitation available, including a defibrillator, suction, oxygen, airway devices, an escalating plan of airway intervention equipment including equipment required to manage a difficult airway and a means of providing ventilation.21 - 203 2.4 The anaesthetist should consider all environmental factors when planning administration of 204 anaesthesia or sedation.22 - 205 2.5 When rooms are darkened hindering direct observation of the patient, an alternative light 206 source should be available to facilitate patient observation and documentation.22
+- 2.1 Access to lifts for easy trolley transfer should be available. - 2.2 Procedure rooms should be large enough to accommodate equipment and personnel, with enough space to move about safely and to enable easy access to the patient at all times. - 2.3 Environments in which patients receive anaesthesia or sedation should have full facilities for resuscitation available, including a defibrillator, suction, oxygen, airway devices, an escalating plan of airway intervention equipment, including equipment required to manage a difficult airway and a means of providing ventilation. - 2.4 The anaesthetist should consider all environmental factors when planning administration of anaesthesia or sedation. - 2.5 When rooms are darkened, hindering direct observation of the patient, an alternative light source should be available to facilitate patient observation and documentation. - 2.6 Transfer of a patient from the procedure room to other areas within the institution should be possible to arrange if necessary. - 2.7 A recovery area or equivalent should be available for each patient at the end of the procedure. - 2.8 A telephone and facilities to allow access to online information, such as electronic patient records, local guidelines and clinical decision aids, should be available.

-- 207 2.6 Transfer of a patient from the procedure room to other areas within the institution should be possible to arrange if necessary. - 209 2.7 A recovery area or equivalent should be available for each patient at the end of the 210 procedure.20 - 211 2.8 A telephone and facilities to allow access to online information, such as electronic patient 212 records, local guidelines and clinical decision aids, should be available.22
+Equipment

-213 Equipment
+- 2.9 Equipment for the minimum standards of monitoring should be available at all sites where patients receive anaesthesia or sedation.
+For patients receiving conscious sedation, this should include pulse oximetry. - 2.10 Continuous waveform capnography should be available for all patients undergoing general anaesthesia and moderate or deep sedation. - 2.11 The anaesthetist should ensure that an adequate supply of oxygen is available before starting any procedure.
+Many of the sites where anaesthesia is provided outside the main operating theatres do not have piped oxygen; if anaesthesia is provided frequently in such a location, the use of the location should be reviewed, or piped oxygen provided.
+The organisational culture should enable anaesthetists to raise concerns if safety and monitoring standards are compromised. - 2.12 Where piped oxygen is used, back-up cylinders should always be available and should be appropriately stored. - 2.13 All anaesthetic equipment should be standardised (where possible) in all areas providing anaesthetic services, including equipment for resuscitation and life support with the exception of any equipment that needs to be magnetic-resonance (MR) safe.
+All anaesthetic equipment should be subjected to a standardised programme of maintenance. - 2.14 All staff should be provided with opportunities to familiarise themselves with all equipment by attending formal training sessions.
+Training sessions should be documented accordingly.

-- 214 2.9 Equipment for the minimum standards of monitoring should be available at all sites where 215 patients receive anaesthesia or sedation.23 For patients receiving conscious sedation, this 216 should include pulse oximetry. - 2.10 Continuous waveform capnography should be available for all patients undergoing general anaesthesia and moderate or deep sedation.^{23,24} - 219 2.11 The anaesthetist should ensure that an adequate supply of oxygen is available before starting 220 any procedure.
-Many of the sites where anaesthesia is provided outside the main operating 221 theatres do not have piped oxygen; if anaesthesia is provided frequently in such a location, 222 the use of the location should be reviewed, or piped oxygen provided.
-The organisational 223 culture should enable anaesthetists to raise concerns if safety and monitoring standards are 224 compromised.22 - 225 2.12 Where piped oxygen is utilised, back up cylinders should always be available and appropriately stored. - All anaesthetic equipment should be standardised (where possible) in all areas providing anaesthetic services, including equipment for resuscitation and life support with the exception of any equipment that needs to be magnetic resonance (MR) safe.
-All anaesthetic equipment should be subjected to a standardised programme of maintenance.22 - All staff should be provided with opportunities to familiarise themselves with all equipment by attending formal training sessions.22 Training sessions should be documented accordingly. - 2.15 Equipment standards where anaesthesia is planned, including with controlled ventilation, should replicate the facilities available in the main theatre suites and should be commensurate with local hospital anaesthetic facilities.^{22,25} - All anaesthetic equipment should be checked prior to use in accordance with the Association of Anaesthetists published guidelines.26 Anaesthetic machine checks should be recorded in a log book and on the anaesthetic chart. - All procedures should be compliant with National Safety Standards for Invasive Procedures (NatSSIPs) and the Safe Surgery Checklist.^{27,28} An appropriate 'pre list check' of the anaesthesia systems, facilities, equipment, supplies and resuscitation equipment should be performed prior to the start of each list.22 - 243 2.18 Appropriate equipment should be available to monitor a patient's temperature, minimise heat 244 loss and to provide active patient warming.25 - All patient trolleys should be capable of being tipped into the head down position and be easily transferrable to the rest of the hospital.25 The exception to this is the magnetic resonance (MR) safe trolleys.
+- 2.15 Equipment standards where anaesthesia is planned, including with controlled ventilation, should replicate the facilities available in the main theatre suites and should be commensurate with local hospital anaesthetic facilities. - 2.16 All anaesthetic equipment should be checked prior to use in accordance with the Association of Anaesthetists published guidelines.
+Anaesthetic machine checks should be recorded in a logbook and on the anaesthetic chart. - 2.17 All procedures should be compliant with National Safety Standards for Invasive Procedures (NatSSIPs) and the Safe Surgery Checklist.
+An appropriate 'pre-list check' of the anaesthesia systems, facilities, equipment, supplies and resuscitation equipment should be performed prior to the start of each list. - 2.18 Appropriate equipment should be available to monitor a patient's temperature, to minimise heat loss and to provide active patient warming. - 2.19 All patient trolleys should be capable of being tipped into the head-down position and should be easily transferrable to the rest of the hospital.
+The exception to this is the MR safe trolleys.

-248 Medication
+Medication